MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailPublicFolder.md

 ```

 ### -RejectMessagesFrom
-!!!
-Exchange Server 2010

-The RejectMessagesFrom parameter specifies the recipients from which to reject messages.
-You can use any of the following values to specify the recipients:

-- DN

-- Canonical name

-- GUID

-- Name

-- Display name

-- LegacyExchangeDN

-- Primary SMTP e-mail address

-By default, this parameter is blank.
-This default value enables the mail-enabled public folder to accept messages from all senders.

-!!!
-Exchange Server 2013

-The RejectMessagesFrom parameter specifies the recipients from which to reject messages.
-You can use any of the following values to specify the recipients:

-- DN

-- Canonical name

-- GUID

-- Name

-- Display name

-- LegacyExchangeDN

-- Primary SMTP email address

-By default, this parameter is blank.
-This default value enables the mail-enabled public folder to accept messages from all senders.

-!!!
-Exchange Server 2016, Exchange Online

 The RejectMessagesFrom parameter specifies who isn't allowed to send messages to this recipient.
 Messages from these senders are rejected.

 Valid values for this parameter are individual senders in your organization (mailboxes, mail users, and mail contacts).
 You can use any value that uniquely identifies the sender.
 For example: